faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

     > The materials archived by the First Presidency are outside of the purview of the LDS Church History Library and its registers are not public.

     The FP vault has held items such as the 1832 First Vision account and William Clayton's diaries, a person with book-keeping experience and Joseph Smith's recorder and scribe for most of the Nauvoo period.
-LDS Scholars are sometimes granted access to material in the FP vault, and from publication citations [a list of some items in the vault](https://exploringmormonism.com/our-own-peek-into-the-first-presidency-vault/) can be assembled.
+LDS Scholars are sometimes granted access to material in the FP vault, and from publication citations [a list of some items in the vault](https://exploringmormonism.com/our-own-peek-into-the-first-presidency-vault/) can be assembled.[^joseph_smith_material_now_out]

 * **present**&nbsp; Online text differs from audio without annotation